How To Find Out If Someone Died In Your House

 hash-markIs There Any Guaranteed Way To Discover If Someone Died In Your House?

-Here’s the problem with trying to figure out if someone died in your house: it’s not always that cut and dry.
+No, there is no guaranteed way to discover if someone died in your house.
 Public records are not exactly known for being very detailed, especially back in the old days of pen-and-paper recordkeeping.

 Many parts of the country have histories that weren’t fully caught on paper, or if they were, had records that were lost to time.
 As a result, you cannot guarantee that you will find the full history of any house on the market.
 It’s just not really reasonable.